ovalcode/c64fpga/README.md

 You can then proceed to Synthesise, create bitstream and launch Xilinx SDK.

+### AXI Block Quirks
+Running the TCL script will not give you a perfect implementation running out of the box.

+You will find when running this implementation of of the box, reading from SDRAM will not work at all, giving you a blank VGA screen.

+To fix this, you will need to manually ra-add the helper AXI blocks.
+The sections to fo

 ## Modules
 The C64 FPGA consists out of a couple of key modules.
 In this section I list them and give a brief description of each.
 All these modules is located withinthe IP folder.